lincc-frameworks/notebooks_lf/sprints/2026/07_30/README.md

 ## Olivia
 Documentation:
-- As a follow-up to the Rubin DP@ tutorial notebook standardization work done last week,
+- As a follow-up to the Rubin DP2 tutorial notebook standardization work done last week,
 - Applying notebook standardization rules to our robot and human guides
 - Plus, trying out a (semi) one-shot application of the guide to our existing notebooks